 Fifty years ago, in July 1967, Robert S. Kieve and a partner purchased KLIV for $974,000; to this day, Mr. Kieve continues to operate KLIV under the Empire Broadcasting banner as one of the dwindling few independent major-market radio station owners in the United States.
 He was inducted into the Bay Area Radio Hall of Fame (BARHOF) in 2007, and recently celebrated his 95th birthday with the station’s alumni and current staff.

 Among the popular voices that have graced KLIV’s airwaves over the years are John McLeod (BARHOF 2010), Mikel Hunter Herrington (2008), Dave Sholin (2008), Bob Ray, Ross McGowan, George Sampson, John Lester, John Bettencourt, Larry Mitchell, Jack Hayes, Peter Boam and Mac McGregor.

 KLIV joins previous Legendary Station honorees KCBS, KGO, KSFO, KNBR, KFRC, KSAN, KPEN and KYA.

-KLIV will be honored with its Legendary Station Award at the Broadcast Legends quarterly luncheon on Tuesday, June 20, at the Basque Cultural Center in South San Francisco.
+KLIV was honored with its Legendary Station Award at the Broadcast Legends quarterly luncheon on Tuesday, June 20, at the Basque Cultural Center in South San Francisco.
 The event will include a roundtable discussion featuring several KLIV personalities.
 Attendees will receive a commemorative classic KLIV “Norman” window sticker.

 The Bay Area Radio Museum and Hall of Fame, founded in 2005, is a program of the California Historical Radio Society (CHRS), and is dedicated to preserving and honoring the history of radio broadcasting in the San Francisco Bay Area.